SymX: Energy-based Simulation from Symbolic Expressions: Related Work

-On the other hand, \textit{Symbolic differentiation} can be used to generate derivatives from input mathematical expressions.
-Dynamic loops and branching is usually more restricted in comparison to AD solutions, but the upside is that there is potentially more room for static analysis and optimization of the expressions, assuming that the target function can be described in closed form.
-Symbolic differentiation used as an external tool to the main application (e.g., using SymPy~\cite{sympy} or Mathematica~\cite{Mathematica}) has seen some criticism~\cite{craig_notes} due lacking performance and the error-prone manual work that external tools introduce.
+On the other hand, \textit{symbolic differentiation} can be used to generate derivatives from input mathematical expressions.
+Dynamic loops and branching are usually more restricted in comparison to AD solutions, but the upside is that there is potentially more room for static analysis and optimization of the expressions, assuming that the target function can be described in closed form.
+Symbolic differentiation used as an external tool to the main application (e.g., using SymPy~\cite{sympy}, Mathematica~\cite{Mathematica} or Maple~\cite{maple}) is a well-known option.
+This approach has seen some criticism~\cite{craig_notes} related to performance and the error-prone, often manual, process to integrate the generated code into the simulator.
 However, efficiency concerns can be addressed by using Common Sub-expression Elimination (CSE) on the resulting derivative expressions, which can be carried out directly in the aforementioned tools.
-Recently, the work by Herholz et al.~\shortcite{SymbolicLib} has proven that integrating symbolic differentiation in the application code, coupled with CSE and on-demand compilation can solve the performance shortcomings while making the process completely autonomous.
+Recently, the work by Herholz et al.~\shortcite{SymbolicLib} has proven that integrating symbolic differentiation in the application code, coupled with CSE and on-demand compilation can solve the performance shortcomings while making the process completely autonomous. \ch{Concurrently with our work, Herholz et al.~\shortcite{HSK24} expands on the method by incorporating assembly instead of generating code for the entire problem.}

-Further discussion on the relation between current differentiation approaches and our work is presented in Section~\ref{sec:discussion}.